codesandbox/docs/packages/projects-docs/pages/learn/repositories/editors.md

 - Multiple Editors
 - Diff view

- If you want more advanced features, you can download our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=CodeSandbox-io.codesandbox-projects) and [open the Repository inyour local IDE](../getting-started/keep-working-on-vscode) with your own customizations.
+ If you want more advanced features, you can download our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=CodeSandbox-io.codesandbox-projects) and [open the Repository inyour local IDE](../getting-started/keep-working-on-vscode) with your own customizations.

 ### DevTool